bictorv/chaosnet-bridge/doc/EXAMPLES.md

     chaddr 6001
 	; Configure my TLS key and cert (see TLS.md) tls key private/my.key.pem cert certs/my.cert.pem
-    ; Define a Chaos-over-TLS link to the Global Chaosnet router, which has address 3040 link tls router.chaosnet.net host 3040 myaddr 3171 ; Define a local Chaos-over-Ether on the eth0 interface, for subnet nr 14 (hosts 6001-6376) link ether eth0 subnet 14
+    ; Define a Chaos-over-TLS link to the Global Chaosnet router.
+Its address might occasionally change, so keep it unspecified. link tls router.chaosnet.net host unknown myaddr 3171 ; Define a local Chaos-over-Ether on the eth0 interface, for subnet nr 14 (hosts 6001-6376) link ether eth0 subnet 14
     ; A chaos-over-udp link to the ITS configured below